 The UNDER-SECRETARY of STATE for WAR (Mr. Macpherson): The question is already under consideration.

 NERVE STRAIN.

-24. Mr. KING asked whether it is pro-

-nerve strain occurring among soldiers, with a view to keeping them under treatment in military hospitals till recovery is complete?
+24. Mr. KING asked whether it is proposed to retain in the Army all cases of nerve strain occurring among soldiers, with a view to keeping them under treatment in military hospitals till recovery is complete?